Manx Aviation and Military Museum

 Opening Times and Admission

-The museum can also be opened at other times by prior arrangement.
+The museum can also be opened at other times for visits and guided tours by prior arrangement.

 Admission is free.